lotabout/write-a-C-interpreter/tutorial/en/4-Top-down-Parsing.md

 non-terminator `<expr>` is used recursively and appears immediately after `::=` which causes left-recursion.

-Lucily, most left-recursive grammers (maybe all?
+Luckly, most left-recursive grammers (maybe all?
 I don't remember) can be properly transformed into non left-recursive equivalent ones.
 Our grammar for calculator can be converted into: